Josepfh/Spell-Check/README.md

 The objective of this project is to find a viable wordlist, store the wordlist in a hash table, and check the given input for alternative words using the wordlist.

-Alternative words are considered words that differ from the original word by only 1 letter.
+Alternative words are words that differ from the original word by only 1 letter.